Pack3tL0ss/ConsolePi/README.md

 ## ConsolePi API

-ConsolePi includes an API with the following available methods (All Are GET methods via http port 5000 currently).
+ConsolePi includes an API with the following available methods
+> All Are GET methods the default port is 5000, which can be overridden in the config via the `api_port` key in the optional `OVERRIDES` stanza.
+See [ConsolePi.yaml.example](ConsolePi.yaml.example).

 /api/v1.0/
 * adapters: returns list of local adapters